Obstacle course racing: Modern history

 Tough Guy is widely considered to be the earliest contemporary OCR, with the first race held in 1987.
 The survivalrun also emerged in the late 1980s in the Netherlands.
 This began when the setters of a drag hunt trail in the village of Beltrum organized a foot race that incorporated the natural obstacles of the course.
 There are now more than 30 annual survivalruns in the Netherlands which incorporate both natural and built obstacles and form an organized amateur competition.
 The HiTec Adventure Racing Series (1996 - 2002) was an early version of the contemporary race and included "special tests" (man-made obstacles with walls, nets, etc.), mountain biking, and kayaking.
 The Balance Bar races in the United States expanded on the success of the Hi-Tech series, including a televised national series and championships.
 The Muddy Buddy races in the United States were a national obstacle race series produced by Competitor Group from 1999 to 2013 and was the first major series to introduce mud elements and remove additional equipment.
 Muddy Buddy was the event format that transitioned adventure racing to obstacle racing as we know it today.

-Contemporary races

-There are many variations of obstacle race courses that accommodate a wide variety of athletes.
-Ninja races such as the Wolfpack Ninja Tour are typically 50 m to 100 m in length with many obstacles and little running.
-OCR track races are typically held on athletic tracks and vary between 400 m and 5,000 m.
-Cross country courses range from one mile and up, with most races between 5 km and 10 miles.

-Longer endurance races vary up to 100 miles, including Spartan Beast, Ultra Beast, and Agoge.
-Fixed-time events include World's Toughest Mudder (24 hours), Spartan Ultra World Championships, and the 36-hour Agoge.

-Obstacle Course Races with inflatable obstacles are becoming increasingly popular, including Britain's GUNG-HO race.